- Suzlon stock price is down by more than 3% YTD but has been sending signals of a potential recovery in September. We discuss its potential.

 In Conclusion

-In conclusion, the recent rise in Suzlon Energy’s stock price in September shows that the company is improving, thanks to a robust order pipeline and a much better balance sheet.
-But investors should be careful and do their due diligence.
+In conclusion, the recent rise in Suzlon Energy’s stock price earlier in September shows that the company is improving, thanks to a robust order pipeline and a much better balance sheet.
+However, this week’s decline shows that investors should be careful and do their due diligence before taking new positions.
 That primarily involves paying close attention to the company’s quarterly results, its ability to carry out projects, and the overall mood of the market.

 The gains are primarily down to a strong order book.
 A massive 838 MW order from Tata Power worth ₹5,900 crore fueled the rally, boosting shares by about 4.5%.